 - Recall History – 3/10

 We give Go! cat food a 39 out of 60 rating or a B- grade.

 Go! is a pet food brand dedicated to products that address specific needs, including food sensitivities, allergies, and digestive issues.

 The brand is owned by Petcurean, a family-owned Canadian company founded in 1999.
 Petcurean’s other brands include Gather™, Now Fresh™, and Summit™.

 The company sources ingredients from North America with a focus on ingredients grown or raised near its production facilities.
 Exceptions to this rule include lamb and venison from Australia and New Zealand.
 Petcurean doesn’t mention supplement sourcing, so these ingredients are likely sourced internationally.

 All Go! cat foods are made from meat sourced from animals that were deemed fit for human consumption by the CFIA (Canadian Food Inspection Agency).
 Their fruit and vegetable ingredients were also approved for human food use.
 Though these raw ingredients were human-edible, Go! products aren’t approved for human consumption.
 They’re made in a pet food processing facility and handled according to pet food production standards.

-Go! kibble is manufactured in Ontario, Canada, while wet food production is divided between Ontario and New Jersey.
-Go!
-Meal Mixers are manufactured in British Columbia.
+Go! cat food is produced in multiple facilities in the United States and Canada.
+All Go! kibble is manufactured in Ontario, Canada, while canned food production is divided between Ontario and New Jersey.
+Go!’s Tetra Pak products are manufactured in the United States and their Meal Mixers are manufactured in British Columbia.

 Has Go! cat food been recalled?